Overview of the Illinois Cannabis Regulation and Tax Act

-Sen. Heather Steans and Rep. Kelly Cassidy's HB 1438 would end cannabis prohibition and replace it with a system to tax and regulate cannabis for adults 21 and over.
-The bill is comprehensive in its approach.
-In addition to legalizing possession and use for adults, it expands the current medical cannabis licensing system, includes automatic expungement for cannabis offenses, adds the ability for medical patients to grow at home, and offers significant benefits to communities hit hardest by inequities that were part of the war on cannabis.
+On June 25, 2019, Gov. J.B.
+Pritzker signed into law HB 1438, which will end cannabis prohibition and replace it with a system to tax and regulate cannabis for adults 21 and over.
+The new law, which was sponsored by Sen. Heather Steans and Rep. Kelly Cassidy, is comprehensive in its approach.
+In addition to legalizing possession and use for adults, it expands the current medical cannabis licensing system, includes automatic expungement for cannabis offenses, adds the ability for medical patients to grow cannabis at home, and offers significant benefits to communities hit hardest by inequities that were part of the war on cannabis.

 Cannabis possession and sales

-- 30 grams of raw cannabis;
+30 grams of raw cannabis;

-- Cannabis-infused product or products containing no more than 500 mg of THC; and
+Cannabis-infused product or products containing no more than 500 mg of THC; and

-- Five grams of cannabis product in concentrated form.
+Five grams of cannabis product in concentrated form.

 Expunging criminal records

 Social equity program: The program provides benefits directly to those who have suffered because of the war on cannabis.
-Not only does HB 1438 remove convictions through expungement, it specifically provides additional points for business applicants, access to financial resources for start-up costs, and provides resources to communities that were hardest hit from the war on cannabis.
+Not only does HB 1438 remove convictions through expungement, it specifically provides additional points for business applicants, access to financial resources for start-up costs, and resources to communities that were hardest hit from the war on cannabis.

 How it works:

 A “social equity applicant” is a business whose ownership or staff have been directly impacted by the war on cannabis.
-These are people who have either been arrested and convicted of a cannabis-related offense, or a person with strong ties to a community that has been disproportionately impacted by both poverty and cannabis drug law enforcement.
+These are people who have either been arrested or convicted of a cannabis-related offense, or a person with strong ties to a community that has been disproportionately impacted by both poverty and cannabis drug law enforcement.
 Such a business must be owned by 51% or more of those who qualify, or for businesses with 10 or more staff, 51% of the workers must qualify.

 Social equity applicants qualify for assistance in various ways:

-- Local colleges can obtain a license for training programs to help residents prepare for cannabis industry-related jobs.
+Local colleges can obtain a license for training programs to help residents prepare for cannabis industry-related jobs.

 Home cultivation for patients